 - Educate employees on the risks.
 Employee awareness is paramount.
 With more people working remotely and using email and personal devices to communicate, they must be instructed on how to avoid exposing themselves to fraudsters.
 This includes instructing them not to click on links in emails or texts from unfamiliar sources and verbally verifying payment instructions or sensitive account information.
 Businesses should also use dual control—meaning two separate individuals must authorize a transaction—when making financial transactions such as electronic funds transfers.

 - Consider data encryption software.
-Encryption uses a mathematical algorithm to scramble readable text so that it can’t be read except by someone who has the key to “unlock” it.
-It can be especially useful at preventing hackers from getting sensitive business information, whether email correspondence or documents stored on a computer system or portable media.
+Encryption uses a mathematical algorithm to scramble text so that it can’t be read except by someone who has the key to “unlock” it.
+It can be especially useful at preventing hackers from getting sensitive business information, whether it is email correspondence or documents stored on a computer system or portable media.

 - Use strong and unique usernames and passwords.
 Business owners and employees should be required to use unique and complex usernames and passwords for every account, particularly for their online banking account and their work and personal email.
 The password should be more than eight characters in length consisting of upper and lowercase letters, numbers and special characters.
 When available, enable two-factor authentication on platforms and systems.

 - Protect mobile devices.
 As employees conduct more business remotely, it’s important to be sure the mobile devices they’re using are secure.
 This includes requiring a power-on password, biometrics and local data encryption.
 Such safety measures should be administered through mobile device management to ensure devices follow company policy.
 Employees’ mobile devices should be configured to use only protected/encrypted wireless connections at work and use personal “hotspots” when in public areas such as coffeeshops or airports.